- Explore chronic wasting disease

 Wisconsin's chronic wasting disease response plan: 2010-2025

 After multiple years of chronic wasting disease (CWD) management in Wisconsin, it is increasingly clear that controlling CWD in Wisconsin's free-ranging white-tailed deer will be extremely challenging and will require a commitment of human and financial resources over an extended period of time.
-The department has developed the following plan recognizing its public trust responsibility for managing wildlife and ensuring the health of wildlife populations in the state.
+The department developed the following plan recognizing its public trust responsibility for managing wildlife and ensuring the health of wildlife populations in the state.
 However, waning public support and limited fiscal resources have limited the department's ability to fully implement the plan.

 Download the entire 15 year CWD Response Plan